-command on an RHCOS node?
+$tcpdump command on an RHCOS node?

-command is available within the toolbox
+A: The tcpdump command is available within the toolbox or debug

 container image.

-symbol at the end of each packet capture command.
+A: You can utilize the & symbol at the end of each packet capture command.
 This

 will